dli7319/html-color-picker/README.md

 * Image sampling
 * Color interpolation

+## Deployment
+* This project is automatically deployed to github pages on push to master.
+* For local deployment, run `npm run build` and then serve the `dist` folder.

 <!-- ## TODO
 * Add locking on click to image sampling
  * With multiple sampling points